 A larger earnest money deposit shows you are serious and are willing to put your cash on the table.
-Sellers will feel you are more committed to, say, a 3% deposit, rather than a 1% deposit.
+Sellers will feel you are more committed if you put down, say, a 3% deposit, rather than a 1% deposit.
 In other words, if a home is listed at $300,000, don’t offer a $500 deposit.
-The seller could feel you have nothing at risk and could walk away from the transaction without losing much, and that could make the seller nervous.
-A deposit of $5,000, $10,000 or $15,000 says “I am committed to buying this home.”
+The seller could feel you have nothing at stake.
+You could easily walk away from the transaction without losing much, and that could make the seller nervous.
+A deposit of $5,000, $10,000 or $15,000 says “I am committed to buying this home."

-If you are able to pay “all cash” for a home, say so.
-Although it's always “all cash” in the end to the seller, even if the buyer obtains a loan.
-However, this lets the seller know that your transaction is not dependent on receiving loan approval is more attractive to a seller.
+If you can pay “all cash” for a home, say so.
+This may seem unnecessary, since it's always “all cash” in the end to the seller, even if the buyer obtains a loan.
+However, this lets the seller know that your transaction is not dependent on receiving loan approval, which makes you a more attractive buyer.

 Shorten Inspection Periods

-Many standard real estate purchase contracts give the buyer X number of days to perform inspections before the buyer is required to proceed with the transaction.
-If the default in your purchase contract is 17 days, try shortening that period to 10.
-By federal law, unless you specifically waive your right under the Lead Paint Disclosure, you have ten days to inspect the property for signs of lead paint contamination.
+Many standard real estate purchase contracts give the buyer a set number of days to perform inspections before the buyer is required to proceed with the transaction.
+If the default in your purchase contract is 17 days, try shortening that period to 10 days.
+By federal law, unless you specifically waive your right under the Lead Paint Disclosure, you have 10 days to inspect the property for signs of lead paint contamination.

 Waive Some Contingencies

-If you have spoken to your legal advisor and feel comfortable risking your deposit, you might want to consider waiving contingencies such as those for loans, appraisals or inspections.
-However, there are risks.
+If you have spoken to your legal advisor and feel comfortable risking your deposit, you might want to consider waiving contingencies such as those for loans, appraisals, or inspections.
+However, there are risks to this strategy.
 If you waive an appraisal contingency and the home appraises below your sales price, you will need to make up that difference in cash.
-But without some contingencies, your offer will be more appealing than a competitor’s.
+Keeping those potential drawbacks in mind, waiving contingencies can make your offer more appealing than a competitor's.